Frequently Asked Questions

 Where can I find solo songs by Finnish composers?

 The Mirjam Helin Competition has published a catalogue of Finnish solo songs giving the words in Finnish, Swedish, English and German.
-This catalogue can, for example, be ordered online from the publisher at suomalaisiayksinlauluja.
+This catalogue can be ordered online from Fennica Gehrman, or purchased in Helsinki from Ostinato and F-musiikki.
 Alternatives, and more recent songs by Finnish composers can also be sought via Music Finland, for example: https://core.musicfinland.fi/

 Competitors are offered free accommodation in Helsinki families.
 For what period of time is the accommodation available?
 Do I get a room of my own?

 Competitors will be offered free accommodation with private families in the Helsinki region.
-The accommodation will be available from two days before the beginning of the competition (18 May 2019) until the day after the Prize-winners’ Concert (1 June 2019).
-Should you arrive before May 18th, please contact the competition officials ([email protected]mirjamhelin.fi).
+The accommodation will be available from two days before the beginning of the competition (1 June 2024) until the day after the Prize-winners’ Concert (15 June 2024).
+Should you arrive before June 1st, please contact the competition officials ([email protected]).

 The Helsinki families selected as hosts providing accommodation for competitors in international music competitions are all kind, hospitable ones interested in music and young people and have an international orientation.
 They provide a room of your own and breakfast, and in most cases somewhere for you to practise.
 They also give help and support with many practical things.
 This free family accommodation is at the same time a unique opportunity to see how people live in a Nordic country.